raspitim/raspitim/README.md

 ## 🌱 I'm currently learning
 - General Data Science, ML and AI principles
+- Mathematics... there's always more of it to learn

 ## 💬 Ask me about
 - Python